 - Develop appropriate policies for effective customer service

 - Manage resources for maximum results

-- Market services through understanding user needs and expectations
+- Deliver, develop, and promote services through understanding user needs and expectations

 - Plan strategically for improved services and support to realize organizational goals